kuaifan/hi-ddos/README.md

 ![image](https://user-images.githubusercontent.com/85656971/172299758-77b56cf1-82c8-484d-bc2a-9f0bc6ec5932.png)

 ```
-部署ddos节点端，输入a（A）进行安装/Deploy the DDoS node and enter a (A) to install.
+Deploy the DDoS node and enter a (A) to install.

-输入主控端的webhook的IP地址和端口/Then enter the IP and port of the webhook on the master.
+Then enter the IP and port of the webhook on the master.

 For example: 1.1.1.1:9002（The correct port range needs to be entered）
 ```